 Frequently Asked Questions

-While most dive businesses have ceased operations due to national and local lockdown orders, divers and dive business owners are eagerly anticipating a return to diving.
-It’s not too early to prepare for the resumption of diving when restrictions are eventually lifted.
+While many dive businesses may not be operating due to national and local lockdown orders, divers and dive business owners are eagerly anticipating a return to diving.
+It’s not too early to prepare for the resumption of diving when restrictions are lifted.
 The following Q&As have been compiled from questions sent in by divers, dive professionals and dive business owners and are intended to help everyone get ready for a safe return to the water.

 A few basic rules apply to everyone, including staff and customers, regardless of activity.